-As mentioned above, you will need a code to unlock the gate to the group camping area (which we won’t get until September).
+As mentioned above, you will need a code to unlock the gate to the group camping area (which we won’t get until late September).
 We also have a limited number of parking permits, so if possible we encourage everyone to carpool and arrive with a full car.
-We’ll send out an email in September to try to help facilitate carpools, distribute permits and share the gate code.
-If we have more cars than parking spots, we may end up running a shuttle from a nearby public lot.
+We’ll send out an email in late September to distribute permits and share the gate code.
+If we have more cars than parking spots, we may end up running a shuttle from a nearby lot.

 Please be aware that Redwood Rd. is closed south of the park entrance, so you must drive in from the North (Oakland) side.